TrajanP/professional-portfolio-site/README.md

 > Providing an SSL/TLS certificate through DNS validation.
 ### Amazon Cloud Front
 > Delivering my portfolio through a CDN to lower request time, provide built in AWS security and restrict access to the S3 bucket.

+## Note - Mobile Platforms
+> Currently the website is not built to be responsive with mobile viewing.